venusaur/Frequency-Sweeper/readme.md

 - Test arduino code with traditional IMS
 - Attempt to implement hardware timing instead of software timed code

+- change the frequency, then read.
+- Hardware timed
+- investigate using two arduinos

 ## Acknowledgements